-ct to the person mentioned overleaf, the burial of PART B DIS 839601 Births and Deaths Registration Act 1953, s.
-24(1) 34 03 300 1 CERTIFICATE FOR BURIAL OR CRI (Issued other registration) EMATION I, the undersigned reg istrar, do hereby certify that the death of ageJ at who died on () an this contribute and man the delivered in has been registered by me at Entry No. Date befored still e)Mr. das body is t Signature Registration District (Registrar of Births and Deaths) Sub-district CERTIFICATE FOR BURIAL OR CRI (Issued before registration) EMATION I, the undersigned reg sistrar, do heveby certify that the death of agad who died on at has been notified to me.
-Date Signature (Registrar of Births and Deaths) Registration District Sub-district other people required by law to give information. as be registered within 14 days of the date on which it happened by nd or Walas the Coroner most be notified before the body is moved.
-1 NOTIFICA PART C ATION OF BURIAL OR CREMATION (See Dack DIS 839601 Births and Deaths Registration Act 1.
-926, s. $3(1)$ (Form prescribed by the Registration of Dirms and $\mathcal L$ Deuris Regulations 1987) This is to notify that the body of deceased, who died on In textood O to keep was buricd/comated ou 81 Signature on behalf of alithus club to 3 activati Date
+PART B DIS 839601 Bi rths and Deaths Registration Act 1953, s.
+24(1) 34 000001 CERTIFICATE FOR BURIAL OR CREM (Issued ofter registration) fATION I, the under ágned registrar, do hereby certify that the death of aged who died on " (C certificate saust be delivered in That person to whole this has been registered by me at Entry No. Date (a) of the body is to be bu Signature (Registrar of Births and Deaths) of all Enthusian Registration District Sub district housened to a trix CERTIFICATE FOR BURIAL OR CREM (Issued before registration) IATION I, the under agned registrar, do hereby certify that the death of nged ythod who died on at has been notified to me.
+Date Signature (Registrar of Births and Deaths) Registration District Sub-district DMPORTANT.
+If the death has not been registered it must be other people required by law to give information.
+If the burial or cremation is to take place outside England of can provide a form on which to notify the Coroner.
+NOTIFICAT is moved.
+The registrar who issued this certificate Births and Deaths Registration Act 1926 i, s. $3(I)$ (Form prescribed by the Registration of Bi ths and Dearns Regulations 1987) his is to notify that the body of CX recased, who died on nignani si) -imanimanina mananina man as buried/cremited ou 91 The conclusion and that B) the enature on b sehalf of